Daniel Lavoie: Collaborations

-In addition to writing his own songs, throughout his career Daniel Lavoie has been writing music for other performers, such as Celine Dion, Maurane, Florent Pagny, Jean Guidoni, Allain Leprest, Nolwenn Leroy, Bruno Pelletier, Natasha St-Pier, Luce Dufault, Lara Fabian, Roch Voisine et al.

-Daniel Lavoie often collaborates with his colleagues, by recording duos or solo tracks for their albums.
+Lavoie often collaborates with his colleagues, by recording duos or solo tracks for their albums.
 Some examples of such collaboration are albums "Chez Leprest, vol. 1" (2007), "Leprest symphonique" (2011), Dominica Merola's "Appassionata" (2010), Liona Boyd's "The return...
 To Canada with love…" (2013), book+disc set "Chats de Paris" by Gérard Beauchamp (2009), followed by "Chats de Montréal" (2011), Valérie Carpentier's "L'été des orages" (2013) et al.

 Lavoie also produces musical albums by other performers, like Marie-Jo Thério, Louise Forestier, Hart-Rouge Band, and Gilles Vigneault (the album Vivre debout, 2014).

 Film and television work

-Daniel Lavoie appeared in several films, although he never considered acting in film an important part of his career.

-He acted in a 1991 Canadian film by Jean Pierre Lefebvre, The Fabulous Voyage of the Angel (Le fabuleux voyage de l'ange), for which he also wrote the musical score.
+Lavoie acted in a 1991 Canadian film by Jean Pierre Lefebvre, The Fabulous Voyage of the Angel (Le fabuleux voyage de l'ange), for which he also wrote the musical score.
 He received a Genie Award nomination for Best Original Song, for "Quand tu partiras".

 In 2002 Lavoie appeared in a Canadian TV film directed by Claude Fournier The Book of Eve, alongside Claire Bloom.
 In 2004 Daniel Lavoie starred as Quebec's singer-songwriter Félix Leclerc in the mini-series Félix Leclerc, directed by Fournier for Canadian and French television.
 In addition Lavoie has recorded his own musical tribute to Leclerc, an album Moi, mon Félix (2005).

 In 2012 Lavoie appeared in a cameo role in a French TV mini-series Antigone 34, created by Brice Homs and Alexis Nolent.

-In addition to acting in films, Daniel has also written songs and music scores for a number of films.
+In addition to acting in films, he has also written songs and music scores for a number of films.

 In 2019 and 2020 Lavoie participated in the Canadian Film Festival in Dieppe as a jury member (2019) and as jury president (2020).